jetrockets/attrio/README.md

 Attribute will be typecasted using `to_i` method.

-Optional `:system_of_calculation` parameter can be passed, during the typecast attribute will be assumed to be in specified system of calculation and will always be translated to decimal system.
+Optional `:base` parameter can be passed, during the typecast attribute will be assumed to be in specified base and will always be translated to decimal base.

 ```ruby
 class Klass